bitcoin/bitcoin/doc/guide-startmany.md

 ### Send 1000 DASH to New Addresses

-Just like setting up a standard MN.
 Send exactly 1000 DASH to each new address created above.

 ### Create New Masternode Private Keys